How to Negotiate Salary for Your First Job

 If you’ve done your homework well, you’ll know the job you’re considering pays in the ballpark of your financial needs; however, the exact salary package you’ll be starting with depends on how the negotiations play out.

 Here’s where things can get sticky.
-You may have your salary requirements and wish list in mind, but the company representative in charge of hiring has a lot more experience in negotiating salary than you do.
+You may have your salary requirements and wish list in mind, but the company representative in charge of hiring has much more experience negotiating salary than you do.
 It’s also easy to feel intimidated when you’re new to the workforce and desperate to find a good job.

 You may not have the upper hand here, but you can still come out ahead.